-Module 6: Reconciliation of Cost and Financial Accounts 10 Hours
+Module - 6: Reconciliation of Cost and Financial Accounts 10 Hours i.Analyze the methods of costing adopted by industries located in the region.

 Need for reconciliation- Reasons for difference in Profits - Method or procedure of Reconciliation- Problems on Reconciliation of cost and financial accounts.